LeBronLiHD/ZJU2021_MotionControl_PID_YOLOv5/README.md

 > ZJU2021_MotionControl_PID_YOLOv5

-&copy; Zhengnan SUN, Guanxun LANG, and Haodong LI
+&copy; Haodong LI, Zhengnan SUN, Guanxun LANG

 - Use PID for the balance of two-wheel car
 - Dijkstra for Yuquan campus navigation